rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

   sketch `mcs` (under vxd/contrib/brld/bmvgd/bmcsd/cmd)[1] or the enhanced multiview curve sketch[2] `mcd` (under `mw/cmd`).
 The remaining of the pipeline is in Matlab
-- The `mcs` executable will be binary will be in located in `vxd-bin/bin`.
+- The `mcs` executable will be binary and located in `vxd-bin/bin`.
 Include this in your PATH.
 - Instead of running `mcs` by hand, internally to LEMS we have the script
 ```
   lemsvxl/*/mw/scripts/mcs_rec_capitol